The BEST Lake Louise Restaurants to Try

 - See Menu

-The Lakeview Lounge is another great Lake Louise restaurant at The Fairmont.
+The Lakeview Lounge is another great restaurant at The Fairmont.
 It is perfect for guests staying at the Lake or non-guests who just want to enjoy the views of Victoria Glacier.
 In the summer, you can take a seat on the stunning outdoor patio.

 The Lakeview Lounge has various dishes, but my absolute go-to is the Apple Smoked Chicken on Butterfly Pea Sourdough Sandwich.
 If you can, try get a seat next to the big oval windows.
 Though you may have to wait extra long to get this seat, it’s beyond worth it.